gemini-cli

 4. Fill in the required inputs:

-• Ref: The branch or commit SHA to release from (defaults to main).
+• Ref: The branch, tag, or full commit SHA to release from.

-• Dry Run: Leave as true to test the workflow without publishing, or set to false to perform a live release.
+• Dry Run: Leave as true to run all steps without publishing, or set to false to perform a live release.

 5. Click Run workflow.